Reggie Miller: Off the court

 A documentary titled Winning Time: Reggie Miller vs. the New York Knicks premiered to the public on March 14, 2010, on ESPN.
 Miller announced in December 2009 that there would be a Special Premiere Movie event on Friday, Feb 26, at Conseco Fieldhouse.
 The documentary was directed by Peabody Award-winner Dan Klores.

 During his career, he performed a voice role in the Disney-animated TV series Hercules; after retirement, he appeared in a comedy role in Uncle Drew in 2018 and appeared in the seventeenth season of the American reality competition television series Hell's Kitchen as one of the guest celebrity athletes assigned to contestants to serve as culinary students.

-In December 2020 he was voted onto the USA Cycling Board of Directors.
+Since his retirement, Miller has become an avid cyclist and participates in events across disciplines (road, mountain bike, and gravel).
+In December 2020, he was voted onto the USA Cycling Board of Directors.

-In 2025, Miller will join NBC as a game analyst for its NBA coverage beginning in the 2025–26 season.
-He joins NBC after having been at TNT, which had lost live NBA game rights, since 2005.
+In 2025, Miller joined NBC as a game analyst for its NBA coverage.
+He joined NBC after having been at TNT, which had lost live NBA game rights, since 2005.
+Miller is the lead color commentator and is paired with Mike Tirico.